TylerKay/Computer-Science-Resources/README.md

         - Specifically, gdb debugger helped me out in pointing me in the right direction when running into segmentation faults in C/C++.
 But in general, just learning how to use VScode's debugger will save a lot of time.
 It's suprisingly simple and I feel like it should be emphasized more at university.

     - [AWS](https://aws.amazon.com/)
         - Explore the domain of cloud-computing.
-AWS offers a 12 month free tier for students
+AWS offers a 12 month free tier for students.
+(When your 12 months is over, you can delete your account and create a new one).

     - Hackathons
         - [MLH (Major League Hacking)](https://mlh.io/seasons/2024/events): The main global hackathon community.
 If you are looking to participate in a hackathon, look no further.
+(Pro-tip: Even if you don't exactly participate in their hackathons, if you tune into the welcome cermonies in the virtual events they usually announce free stuff like .tech domains for a year, free credits to linode...).
         - [Devpost](https://devpost.com/) is also great!
 It's what most hackathons use for project submissions.

     - [Git](https://www.youtube.com/watch?v=8JJ101D3knE)